Council of Representatives (Iraq): Council of Representatives

 The Council of Representatives consists of 325 members elected for four years, with two sessions in each annual term.
 The Council passes federal laws, oversees the executive, ratifies treaties, and approves nominations of specified officials.
 It elects the president of the republic, who selects a prime minister from the majority coalition in the Council.
 (During an initial period, a three-member Presidential Council elected by the Council of Representatives will carry out the duties of the president of the republic.)

 Elections were held on December 15, 2005 for the Council of Representatives.
 The Council first met on March 16, 2006, exactly one year after the first meeting of the transitional assembly.

 Federation Council

-The Federation Council (or Council of Federation/Union) will consist of representatives from Iraq's regions and governorates.
+The Federation Council (or Council of Federation/Union) would consist of representatives from Iraq's regions and governorates.
 Its precise composition and responsibilities are not defined in the constitution and will be determined by the Council of Representatives.
-As of 2021, no concrete steps have been made towards establishing the proposed upper house.
+As of 2025, no concrete steps have been made towards establishing the proposed upper house.